 Too hot you ruin it and boiling hot joe is dangerous too.

-The ideal temperature for coffee is an age old debate the coffee world.
+The ideal temperature for coffee is an age-old debate in the coffee world.

 You would usually get a fresh brew somewhere between 160F to 180F (70C to 80C).
 By the time you get it in your mug, let it cool a little, then start drinking.
 It has cooled a bit.

 Edge on the side of caution and aim more for 140F (60C).
-If nothing else you’re less likely to break down the flavour and aroma.
+If nothing else you’re less likely to break down the flavor and aroma.